Last update: 27.08.2019

 The clear majority of airlines are considering skutis as “dangerous goods”, because they are containing big lithium batteries.
 Therefore, they are usually not allowing passengers to bring skutis on board.

 If you want to try to take your skutis with you on a trip by airplane, you should ask the airline for permission before you are booking your ticket.
-You should also make sure that your skutis is charged less than 20%, which makes the lithium batteries much less dangerous.
+You should also make sure that your skutis is charged less than 30%, which makes the lithium batteries much less dangerous.
+The airline might also require you to take the battery out of your skutis first.

 Are there any special insurances for skutis riders?

 As far as Skutis Corporation is informed there are currently no special insurances existing for skutis users.
-However, Skutis Corporation is co-operating with Allianz insurance in Indonesia in order to provide an appropriate liability insurance to skutis riders.
+However, Allianz insurance in Indonesia provides an appropriate liability insurance for skutis and motorbike riders alike.

 In Singapore are already a few insurances existing that are offering special accident insurances for Personal Mobility Device users such as skutis riders.